ayesha1497/corona-virus/README.md

 # corona-virus

-This is an applciation that tracks corona virus confirmed cases numbers thourgh out the globe
+This is an applciation that provides corona virus confirmed cases numbers only in USA